-At the former it had incurred nine killed in action, ninety-three wounded, and one missing in action; at the Broembeek the cost would be higher: forty-eight killed or died of wounds, one-hundred thirty-two wounded and fifteen missing in action.
+At the former it would incur nine killed in action, ninety-three wounded, and one missing in action; at the Broembeek the cost was to be higher: forty-eight killed or died of wounds, one-hundred thirty-two wounded and fifteen missing in action.

-(Right above: This is the area of the Steenbeek - the stream runs close to the line of trees - and is therefore near to where the Newfoundland Battalion fought the engagement of August 16, 1917.
+(Preceding page: This is the area of the Steenbeek - the stream runs close to the line of trees - and is therefore near to where the Newfoundland Battalion fought the engagement of August 16, 1917.
 It is some eight kilometres distant from a village called Passchendaele. - photograph from 2010)